teajaymars/dotfiles/README.md

 Set the scrollback on iTerm2 to infinity.

-Use OSX accessibility to remap CapsLock to Ctrl.
+Use OSX accessibility and keyboard settings:
+* Remap CapsLock to Ctrl
+* Remove all Ctrl-arrowkey shortcuts

 Overwrite their config with mine.